ezequielpilcsuk/message-oriented-middleware/README.md

 # message-oriented-middleware

-This is a simple implementation of a calculator using ZeroMQ to implement a message oriented middleware.
+This is a simple implementation of an integer calculator using ZeroMQ to implement a message oriented middleware.

 Message layout:
 operation val1 val2